renhu9120/Rubik3D/README.md

 1. If you want to save the current status of the rubik, use the 'Save' button.
 2. When you want to resume a play, use the 'Load' button to upload the saved status.

+A video example can be found in WeChat Public Platform:  https://mp.weixin.qq.com/s/Fss7bNh1MIXv0iqKAUoCfw